`

 MARLIN (click text for photos).

 A NOTE ABOUT “MODERN MARLINS”: Marlin has closed its doors for good in North Haven, Connecticut and been bought out by the folks who own Remington.
 It looks like some models have been put back into production with the barrels marked “Utica, New York.”
 I did see one of the new ones with the old North Haven barrel address so I assume they had left over barrels they were using up.
 Quality in wood to metal fit was fair at best and trigger pulls were off the scale heavy!
 I don’t know if any of the octagon barrel “cowboy models” will be produced again, although their online catalogue does show a model 1894 cowboy-type with octagon barrel in .45 Colt.
-UPDATE: My understanding is that Remington is now in a bankruptcy situation and has sold the Marlin line to Ruger.
-Ruger is now producting some Marlin models with more to come.
-In my opinion, all of this confusion and past quality control problems will make the CT manufactured Marlins even more desirable as shooters and collectibles.
+UPDATE: Remington has sold the Marlin line to Ruger.
+Ruger is now producing some Marlin models with more to come.
+In my opinion, all of this with past quality control problems will make the CT manufactured Marlins even more desirable as shooters and collectibles.
 I know I’ll be looking for them, especially the limited production models.

 1) THE RAREST AND HARDEST TO FIND OF THE JM MARKED LIMITED PRODUCTION NORTH HAVEN, CT MADE RIFLES IS THIS 1894CB “COWBOY LIMITED” 20″ OCTAGON RIFLE IN .32 H&R MAGNUM CHAMBERING, #95203XXX, MADE 2005.
 I’m not sure how many of these were made, but couldn’t be many as they almost never show up anyplace.
 They are unique in the 1894 line as they don’t have a loading gate and instead load through the magazine tube like the Model 39 .22 rifles and carbines.
 This example appears about like new having seen little to no use. $2150.